Skip to main content

 3

-• Return the frying pan to medium-high heat with a drizzle of olive oil.
-Cook beef mince, breaking up with a spoon, until just browned, 3-4 minutes. • Add butter (for the curry), Mumbai spice blend, ginger paste and remaining garlic and cook until fragrant, 1 minute. • Reduce heat to medium, then add tomato paste, coconut milk, water (for the curry) and beef-style stock powder and stir to combine. • Return veggies to the pan, then season with salt.
+• Return the frying pan to a medium-high heat with a drizzle of olive oil.
+Cook beef mince, breaking up with a spoon, until just browned, 3-4 minutes.
+Push beef to one side of pan, then add butter (for the curry), Mumbai spice blend, ginger and remaining garlic and cook until fragrant, 1 minute. • Reduce the heat to medium, then add tomato paste, coconut milk, water (for the curry) and beef-style stock powder and stir to combine. • Return veggies to the pan, then season with salt.
 Stir to combine and simmer until thickened, 4-5 minutes.

 4